Climate Lessons for Teachers

 Individual/Pair Work.
 Half way through the class time, have learners list their favorite ideas/actions their family already takes/actions their school already takes/their own commitment, at the bottom of the What Can Kids Do? page, explaining how each action helps reduce air pollution.
 They can then reply to other kids’ ideas.

 Whole Class.
 Extend learner thinking by asking them why they should want to encourage other children to take steps to slow down climate change.
 How do the actions of people in other countries (e.g., creating lots of air pollution) affect the quality of life of all children around the world?

 Conclusion.
 Summarize by asking a few volunteers what they posted on the website.
-Ask the class, as a whole, if they think they’ll be able to follow through on their commitment to take action themselves, because it’s going to take more than just talk to slow down climate change.
+Ask the class, as a whole, if they think they’ll be able to follow through on their commitment to take action themselves because it’s going to take more than just talk to slow down climate change.

 Lesson #5: Explore and Extend

 Objectives.
-By the end of this lesson, learners will know several ways adults can help slow down climate change.
+By the end of this lesson, students will know several ways adults can help slow down climate change.
 Kids are an important part in creating societal change by taking action themselves, but they also need the help of adults who have more power than kids.
 In addition to their own actions, they can keep talking to adults, helping them to understand that scientists have evidence of human-caused climate change, and that we all need to work together to slow down climate change.
-Learners will feel optimistic about their future.
+Students will feel optimistic about their future.

 Conclusion.
 Summarize the class by emphasizing that climate change is a big problem, but kids AND adults are beginning to take steps to slow it down.
 Ask what new technology they think will have the largest effect.
 If we all take responsibility for taking care of Planet Earth we can have a significant impact.
-Encourage your learners to keep talking about it to other kids and adults.
+Encourage your students to keep talking about it to other kids and adults.

 Lesson #6: Create and Empower